Reading time: 6 minutes

 How NALE could impact fund income

-However, if, in the above example, our SMSF trustee had used her tax agent registration or employment premises at no charge to her SMSF it could have been a very different story and may impact the entire income of the SMSF.
+However, if the accountant and SMSF trustee in the example above had used her tax agent registration or employment premises at no charge to her SMSF, it could impact the entire income of the SMSF.

-The draft LCR uses the following example to illustrate what could happen.
+LCR 2021/2 uses the following example to illustrate what could happen.